University City Smaller is Better Addition

 Location: West Philadelphia

 We had fun with this design as it turned out to be a great study on small additions and efficient use of space.
-In keeping with some of the best aspects of the Small House Movement, we began early with conversations about how we could explore multiple uses for this space.
-Because it was the last room of the flow through the first floor, we ended up deciding to view it as a foyer to the outdoor space.
+In keeping with some of the best intentions of the Small House Movement, we began with conversations about how we could explore multiple uses for this space.
+Because it was the last room of the flow through the first floor, our design team decided to treat it as a foyer to the outdoor space.

-Without a zoning application, they were limited to the same footprint as their old porch, but our clients wanted to maximize natural light and to allow for views to their rear yard.
-To that end, we added three large casement windows and a full-lite door.
+Without the hassle of a zoning application, our clients were limited to the same footprint as their original, open old porch - but we wanted to maximize natural light and to allow or views to their rear yard.
+After exploration of the dropped ceiling structure, we realized that we could raise the ceiling which would allow us to raise and enlarge the window openings we had planned to add.
+We were able to add three large casement windows and a full-lite door.
 Our design team also decided to raise the shed’s roof line for a more attractive connection to the main structure.

 New Tiny Deck Combined with Brick Patio

-The clients wanted a small deck landing to transition to the outside.
-We added a railing and a turn of the stairs to direct the flow into the larger open area.
-They considered the option to install a larger deck but through the design development process, we arrived at a brick patio solution that would help dry out the yard to reduce mosquitos and invite people in the kitchen to enjoy the outdoor dining option.
-Although more complex than meets the eye, this addition remodel turned out to be a natural and it looks like it was always there.
+They considered the option to install a larger deck but through the design discussion process, we arrived at the brick patio solution because it allowed more direct sunlight on the walking surface.
+This would improve the moisture condition in the yard so that mosquitos activity could be controlled.
+The patio now hosts a table and chairs to attract the cooks from the kitchen to enjoy the outdoor dining option.
+Although the addition is more complex than it's small size would have you believe, this addition remodel project turned out to be a natural for the house and it feels like it was always there.